 In February 2021, The New York Times’ documentary “Framing Britney Spears” came out on FX and Hulu, and brought pop star Britney Spears back into the spotlight.
 The doc exposed everything from her personal relationships to misogyny in Hollywood and the media.
 But one aspect that captured everyone’s attention, from fans to lawmakers, was her 13-year-long conservatorship.

-In June, the 39-year-old entertainer appeared (remotely) during a court hearing and asked for a judge to end the conservatorship.
+Since the premiere of the documentary, the 39-year-old entertainer’s case has been making headlines.
+And in September, a judge suspended Spears’ father, Jamie Spears, as a conservator.
 All of this has had some wondering what exactly is a conservatorship, and how does it work?

 According to the Judicial Council of California, a conservatorship – sometimes known as a guardianship – happens when “a judge appoints a responsible person or organization (called the 'conservator') to care for another adult (called the 'conservatee') who cannot care for himself or herself or manage his or her own finances.”

 The council says that a number of people can file for a conservatorship, including a spouse or domestic partner, family member, friend, local or state agency, or even a potential conservatee themselves.
 And a court can appoint a conservator of the person, of the estate, or both.
 Here’s what that means…

 A conservator of the person ensures that the conservatee has basics like food, clothing, and shelter.
 This could also mean making medical decisions for the conservatee.

 A conservator of the estate handles financial matters for the conservatee.
 Think: paying bills and overseeing their income.